Kau5h1K/Kau5h1K.github.io/_posts/2019-03-20-john-snow-eda-map.md

 <p>After marking the deaths on the map, what John Snow saw was not a random pattern (we saw this on our recreation of The Ghost Map too).
 The majority of the deaths were concentrated at the corner of Broad Street (now Broadwick Street) and Cambridge Street (now Lexington Street).
 A cluster of deaths around the junction of these streets was the epicenter of the outbreak, but what was there?
 Yes, a water pump.</p>
 <p>John Snow at the time already had a developed theory that cholera spreads through water, so to test this he marked on the map also the locations of the water pumps nearby.
 And here it was, the whole picture.</p>
 <p>By combining the location of deaths related to cholera with locations of the water pumps, Snow was able to show that the majority were clustered around one particular public water pump in Broad Street, Soho.
 Finally, he had the proof that he needed.</p>
-<p>We will now do the same and add the locations of the pumps to our recreation of The Ghost Map.</p>
+<p>I will now do the same and add the locations of the pumps to my recreation of The Ghost Map.</p>

 ```python